jfecher/ante-website/content/blog/safe_shared_mutability.md

 As long as we don't return a reference to an element, the API itself is safe.
-Note that since this requires cloning each value, this will be fine for small, primitive types, but for vectors of potentially large struct elements, cloning can be expensive.
-To work around this, we can have a vector of pointer types instead to reduce cloning: `Vec (Rc MyStruct)`.
+Note that since this requires cloning each value, this will be fine for small, primitive types, but will be expensive for vectors with more complex element types.
+To work around this, we can have a vector of pointer types instead to reduce the cost of cloning: `Vec (Rc MyStruct)`.
 Looks like we've rediscovered why languages like Pony, Koka, Haskell, Java, and many others box values!
 With this, we've gone full circle and (I think) have achieved the best of both the unboxed and boxed worlds.